This accessibility statement applies to Learning Space, which is a virtual learning environment using the Moodle platform.

 How we tested this website

 In order to test the website, a selection of pages were identified that would best indicate the accessibility of Learning Space as a whole.
-This included: login page, home page, resource page, course page, module page, activity page.
+This included: login page, home page, resource page, course page, module page, activity page, assessments & feedback.
 Multiples of these pages were chosen across the various departments.
-Once identified, these pages were reviewed using a combination of automated and manual testing, utilising Ally for LMS, Wave and Axe tools to highlight any issues found.
+Once identified, these pages were reviewed using a combination of automated and manual testing, utilising automated Ally for LMS and manual Deque Axe DevTools to highlight issues found.